We participate in disputes throughout the country, such as:

 Worth of mentioning are the following cases, in which we had or currently have active participation:

-- We are providing advice to two brokers acting in their capacity as trustees of investments trusts created with the future flows from the Internet ticket sales of the bankrupt national airline PLUNA.
-Upon the interruption of operations of the company, ensuing bankruptcy, our clients had outstanding credits worth US$ 15 million.
+- We provided advice to two brokers acting in their capacity as trustees of investments trusts created with the future flows from the Internet ticket sales of the bankrupt national airline PLUNA.

-In the current highest profile case in Uruguay, our firm plays a leading role in the Creditors’ Commission and has obtained key successes in the year 2014 including the declaration of culpable insolvency against the debtor, the auction of seven airplanes sold for a total value of US$ 71 million and the declaration of the Uruguayan state as a subordinated creditor, and thus, its exclusion from its right to obtain payment out of the proceeds of the auction of the airplanes.
+In the highest profile case in Uruguay, our firm played a leading role in the Creditors’ Commission and obtained key successes, including the declaration of culpable insolvency against the debtor, the auction of seven airplanes sold for a total value of US$ 71 million and the declaration of the Uruguayan state as a subordinated creditor, and thus, its exclusion from its right to obtain payment out of the proceeds of the auction of the airplanes.

 - Our firm represents a group of foreign and local investors in their dispute against the state-owned energy company ANCAP, in connection with their structuring of a financial mechanism to enable ANCAP to repay its USD 750 million debt with its Venezuelan counterpart PDVSA.
 Our client structured a complex financial mechanism to enable such repayment with a single US$ 400 million payment by ANCAP but, was suddenly displaced.
 Our client’s cause of action is a breach of contract claim on account of structuring fees.
 After conducting negotiations with ANCAP and the Ministry of Finance, a settlement was reached in December, 2014, where ANCAP will reward our client a new transaction, identical to the one that motivated the complaint, for the same amount and with the same purpose.